 A clear and logical structure is essential for a scientific paper.
 Depending on the research topic, a different structure might seem more appropriate.
 Please see the "Formal Requirements" for more details.

-The regular application period has expired.
-For late applications, please submit a research proposal (3-4 pages) by email, in which you explain your idea, the main research question and how you intend to answer the question.
+In addition to the online application, please submit a research proposal (3-4 pages) in which you explain your idea, the main research question and how you intend to answer the question.
 You should mention a possible theory that may help to find an answer and describe the empirical analysis (do you intend to do a case study or do you want to analyze data you have identified?).
 Name three to four important pieces of the literature that is relevant to your research.

 Attractive topics, for example, include a comparison of regulations, policies or institutions (in the USA, Europe, Switzerland).
 They may integrate business and economic aspects or be based in the area of law and economics.
 We are very open regarding the topics, but reward quality and originality.